environmentalinformatics-marburg/rsdb-data/README.md

 ---
 ### Dataset lidar_forest_edge

-This is a dataset of LiDAR Data covering an edge of the forest.
+This is a dataset of LiDAR data covering an edge of the forest.

 Original dataset is located at `example-data/lidar_forest_edge`